pnp/sp-dev-fx-webparts/README.md

 # Webhooks Realtime

 ## Summary
-This web part allow to magnify an image, displaying a resolution more detailed through a lens.
+This web part demonstrates how to leverage the capabilities of SharePoint Webhooks.
+The libraries used by this web part are Socket.io, sp pnp js, moment.

 ![Preview](./assets/spfx-react-webhooks-realtime.gif)